DJF3/Webex-Message-space-archiver/README.md

 <a name="roadmap"/>

 # Roadmap
+* LAYOUT: more images in a single message displayed left to right instead of below each other. + first show files, then images. (version 0.19b)
 ~~* PRINT: update lay-out so printing works great (version 0.19a)~~
 * WEB: make this script web-based
    * Login using Webex Teams (oAuth)